clevercanyon/js-object-mc/README.md

 ### `$propSortOrder`, `$ꓺpropSortOrder`

-Sorts object properties using order given.
-The source property must be an object.
+To sort object properties using a given order.
+The source value must be an object.

+-   **Important note:** Please be aware.
+This also has the side-effect of clearing all `undefined` properties from an object, as it is not currently possible, given strategy applied, to apply proper sorting logic otherwise.

 ```js
 const result = mc.merge(